-- 94 The TOE shall meet the requirement "Limited capabilities (FMT\LIM.1)" as specified below (Common Criteria Part 2 extended). - FMT\LIM.1 Limited capabilities - Hierarchical to: No other components. - FMT\LIM.1.1 The TSF shall be designed and implemented in a manner that limits their capabilities so that in conjunction with "Limited availability (FMT\LIM.2)" the following policy is enforced: Deploying Test Features after TOE Delivery does not allow User Data to be disclosed or manipulated, TSF data to be disclosed or manipulated, software to be reconstructed and no substantial information about construction of TSF to be gathered which may enable other attacksp. - Dependencies: FMT\LIM.2 Limited availability. - 95 The TOE shall meet the requirement "Limited availability (FMT\LIM.2)" as specified below (Common Criteria Part 2 extended). - FMT\LIM.2 Limited availability - Hierarchical to: No other components. - FMT\LIM.2.1 The TSF shall be designed and implemented in a manner that limits their availability so that in conjunction with "Limited capabilities (FMT\LIM.1)" the following policy is enforced: Deploying Test Features after TOE Delivery does not allow User Data to be disclosed or manipulated, TSF data to be disclosed or manipulated, software to be reconstructed and no substantial information about construction of TSF to be gathered which may enable other attacksq.
+The TOE shall meet the requirement "Limited capabilities (FMT\LIM.1)" as specified below (Common Criteria Part 2 extended).

+FMT\LIM.1 Limited capabilities

+FMT\LIM.1.1 The TSF shall be designed and implemented in a manner that limits their capabilities so that in conjunction with "Limited availability (FMT\LIM.2)" the following policy is enforced: Deploying Test Features after TOE Delivery does not allow User Data to be disclosed or manipulated, TSF data to be disclosed or manipulated, software to be reconstructed and no substantial information about construction of TSF to be gathered which may enable other attacksp.

+Dependencies: FMT\LIM.2 Limited availability.

+The TOE shall meet the requirement "Limited availability (FMT\LIM.2)" as specified below (Common Criteria Part 2 extended).

+FMT\LIM.2 Limited availability

+FMT\LIM.2.1 The TSF shall be designed and implemented in a manner that limits their availability so that in conjunction with "Limited capabilities (FMT\LIM.1)" the following policy is enforced:

+Deploying Test Features after TOE Delivery does not allow User Data to be disclosed or manipulated, TSF data to be disclosed or manipulated, software to be reconstructed and no substantial information about construction of TSF to be gathered which may enable other attacksq.